- Home

 15. Better Than Before, by Gretchen Rubin

-Many of us will be hoping for a new start right now.
-But true change starts from within, and in Better Than Before, Gretchen Rubin offers simple yet effective guidance on how to improve ourselves and, by consequence, our lives.
+Many of us might be hoping for a fresh start in the new year, but true change starts from within.
+In Better Than Before, Gretchen Rubin offers simple yet effective guidance on how to improve ourselves and our lives.

-Most of us have a habit we’d like to change, but succeeding in changing habits is easier said than done.
-This book allows you to find ways to turn your habits into something that helps you, rather than hinders you.
+Most of us have a habit or two that we’d like to change, but succeeding in changing habits is easier said than done.
+This book allows you to find ways to turn your habits into something that can help rather than hinder you.

 So whether you want to exercise more, use your phone less, or think more positively, Better Than Before will help you understand why some habits are so entrenched – and how you can change them for the better.